jp-wang/slides/05-ddd-16-17-summary/DDD-16-17-summary.md

 ## Large scale structure

-A pattern of rules or roles and relationships that will span the entire system and that allows some understanding of each part's place in the whole—even without detailed knowledge of the part's responsibility.
+A pattern of rules or roles and relationships that will span the entire system and that allows some understanding of each part's place in the whole even without detailed knowledge of the part's responsibility.

 ### Envolving order